Management Services

 • Assisted in coordination with the U.S. Department of Agriculture's Natural Resources Conservation Service program to return impacted areas to greenspace.

-• Facilitated forward progress on legal issue resolutions for homeowners with the third-party legal team.
+• Facilitated forward progress on legal issue resolutions for homeowners with the state’s contracted law firm.

-Franklin’s team also provided strategic process and policy development services from inception to completion on this resettlement project, the statewide buyout program (first of its kind), and a third community-specific buyout program.
-As the projects moved into implementation, the Franklin team provided direct case management services to successfully drive these into reality.
+Franklin’s team also provided strategic process and policy development services from inception to completion.
+As the project moved into implementation, the Franklin team provided direct and comprehensive case management services to individual households and families without which programs of this nature cannot be successful.

 Services